 Several curves have been developed to describe the increase in Down syndrome birth prevalence with advancing maternal age, based on meta-analysis or by the extensive data from a single national register.
-The curves do not differ substantially over the range 16-44 with a slow increase only doubling by about age 30, and doubling again by 35 with a much steeper increase therafter.
+The curves do not differ substantially over the range 16-44 with a slow increase only doubling by about age 30, and doubling again by 35 with a much steeper increase thereafter.
 At age 45 or older rates flatten and a single prevalence rate is applicable.
 There is no evidence that prevalence at age 15 or lower is higher than age 16-19.
 Edwards syndrome birth prevalence increases at a similar rate to Down syndrome, albeit not uniformly, but for Patau syndrome the increase is shallower.
-All three common autosomal trisomies have high intrauterine fatality.
-The fetal loss rate in Down syndrome increases with maternal age and is higher for Edwards syndrome with Patau syndrome having an intermediate rate.
+All three common autosomal trisomies have high intrauter-ine fatality.
+The fetal loss rate in Down syndrome with Patau syndrome having an intermediate rate.